Skip to main content

 Indexing controls define which WordPress fields are included when Website training or list-screen indexing sends WordPress content to a vector target.

-1. Click Settings in AI Puffer > Knowledge Base.
+1. Go to AI Puffer > Knowledge Base > Settings.

 3. Select a post type.